gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-03-01-improved-logging.markdown

 Well, if you run your tests again (which, by the way, you should do if you make any changes.
 Sorry, I probably should have said that earlier!
 It helps to prevent bugs from creeping in!), you'll notice that, because we have a test that covers EmployeesController::index, that writes to the log file now!
 I don't particularly want my unit tests writing to the logs.

-Once again, Lithium to the rescue!
-Lithium has the concept of *environments* - if you've done and Rails or Symfony2 or similar you'll probably be familiar with the concept.
+Once again, Li3 to the rescue!
+Li3 has the concept of *environments* - if you've done and Rails or Symfony2 or similar you'll probably be familiar with the concept.
 Generally, environments take the form of:

 * `test` - running unit and integration tests.
 * `development` - your workspace on your machine, as you're building and testing your app.
 Often kind of like a motorbike stripped down and strewn over the living room floor.
 * `production` - the app in "running fully optimised" mode.

-We're going to tell Lithium "in test mode, don't bother with that logging gubbins".
+We're going to tell Li3 "in test mode, don't bother with that logging gubbins".

 Open up `app/config/bootstrap/logging.php` and change it to: